SINTEF/dlite/doc/build-with-vs.md

 Build with Visual Studio
 ========================

-1. Install Visual Studio 15 2017 or Visual Studio 16 2019 with the
+1. Install "Visual Studio 15 2017" and/or "Visual Studio 16 2019"" with the
    C/C++ components and cmake.

    In case you want Python-bindings, use "Visual Studio 15 2017" for Python>=3.7.
-For older versions of Python see the correct versions here: [pythonwindows]
+Otherwise, you are betting on binary compatibility between compiler versions.
+For older versions of Python see the correct compiler to use here: [pythonwindows]

 2. (Optional) Install SWIG in case you want to build Python-bindings as described here [swig].
 Add the swig-executable to your windows PATH